BingyuMao/vanco_2cm/README.md

 ### Data

 We won't provide the original dataset we used to develop the PKRNN-2CM model, but an example of the input data can be found here: [sample_data.pkl](https://github.com/ZhiGroup/PK-RNN/blob/main/sample_data.pkl).
-You may also refer to the [main branch](https://github.com/ZhiGroup/PK-RNN) for more details about the input data.
+You may also refer to the [main branch](https://github.com/ZhiGroup/PK-RNN) for more details about the data format of the model input.

 ### Requirements